11os/a2a/packages/cli/README.md

-# j2a-cli
+# a2a-cli

-json to any cli
+any to any cli